kylequakk/tracalify.github.io/README.md

 After an hour, a major breakthrough was made with the frontend.
 The GUI was displayed using html, and it was made through entirely through AI.
 Through a randomizer, a color scheme was generated based on a color wheel and exported as hexadecimal.
 Gree was the primary color of choice due to its association with “healthy foods.”
 ```

+Day 2: Saturday, February 7th

+Our team decided to begin the day by wrapping up our frontend design, and cracking down on what we were actually going to try and accomplish.
+Most of the time was spent trying to use a controller to connect our front and back ends, but we decided to land on Render for hosting a free backend local host.
+We didn't know if we wanted to add sign in mechanics, but after a few hours of stuggling we decided that was a little bit over our heads.

 Website URL: https://hatsunemiku-lover.github.io/